rmhcovid/txtmon/documentation/setup_instructions.md

 If Twilio isn't setup correctly (valid auth details, valid sending phone number) you will get a PHP 500 error any time the system tries to send a SMS.
 The error message shown will not explain this.

-## Patient missing an observation pauses future observations

-Currently each days observations are scheduled based on the previous days, so if a patient doesn't complete an observation their monitoring stops.
-We're actively seeking a better REDCap design that will avoid this.
-The workaround for now is to complete the observation on the patients behalf.
-Staff are alerted after 5 hours if a patient hasn't responded.

-Please see 'documentation/redcap_design_overview.md' for more details.

 ## You do not need to be authenticated to add a patient Clinical Note

 We want clinicians to be able to follow a link from an alert SMS and easily add Clinical Notes to patients.
 To allow this we have enabled the REDCap Survey queue functionality for Clinical Notes.
 This means that if a patient (or someone else) finds their REDCap survey queue URL they too can add a clinical note.
 This is a design trade off we are looking for an alternative to.